VHellendoorn/ICLR20-Great/README.md

 The following parameters ought to be held fixed for all models, most of which are set correctly by default in config.yml:

 - Each model is trained on 25 million samples (repeating the training data ~14 times) on functions up to 512 tokens (real tokens, not BPE).
-- The models are evaluated every 250,000 (quarter million) samples on (the same) 25,000 held-out samples.
+- The models are evaluated every 250,000 (quarter million) samples on the same ~25,000 held-out samples.
+- Assessed on the full eval portion of the dataset, along the accuracy metrics described below.
-- Every model uses the same shared embedding and prediction layer (averaged sub-token embedding and two-pointer prediction) and differs only in how the embedding states are transformed into the states used to predict the location and repair (if applicable) by the model.
+- Every model uses the same shared embedding and prediction layer (averaged sub-token embedding and two-pointer prediction) and differs only in how the embedding states are transformed into the states used to predict the location and repair by the model.
-- The same, included vocabulary is used containing the 14,280 BPE sub-tokens that occur at least 1,000 times in the training data (from tokens no longer than 15 characters).
+- The included vocabulary is used, which contains the 14,280 BPE sub-tokens that occur at least 1,000 times in the training data (from tokens no longer than 15 characters).
-- Tentatively, at most 10 sub-tokens are considered
+- Tentatively, at most 10 sub-tokens are included per token.
+- Using the same, referenced [dataset](https://github.com/google-research-datasets/great) which includes Python functions and a wide range of edge types.
 - Where possible, all models are run on a single *NVidia RTX Titan GPU* with 24GB of memory.
 If not the case, this should be noted; the memory size strongly dictates the batch size, which can make a large difference in ultimate performance.

-The following is reported for each run:
+The following results and variables should be reported for each run:

 - The highest accuracy reached in 100 steps in terms of: no bug prediction accuracy (indicates false alarm rate), bug localization accuracy, bug repair accuracy, and joint bug localization and repair accuracy.
 - The time needed to train on the full dataset *and* to train to converged accuracy (assumed to be the highest joint localization & accuracy reached in 100 steps).
 - The total number of parameters used by the model (printed at the start of training).
 - The maximum batch size in terms of total tokens; batchers are grouped by similar size for efficiency.
+Users are encouraged to use the default (12,500) for comparability.
+- The learning rate.

 Results: W.I.P.